ying-y/module4-git-basics/README.md

 ## Course Assignments on GitHub
 While class and lab work will use the "fork and clone" workflow described above, homework assignments will work slightly differently.
-Assignments in this course are configured using GitHub Classroom, which provides each student _private_ repo (under the `info201-w17` account) for the assignment.
+Assignments in this course are configured using GitHub Classroom, which provides each student _private_ repo (under the class account) for the assignment.

 Each assignment description in Canvas contains a link to create an assignment repo: click the link and then **accept the assignment** in order to create your own code repo.
 Once the repository is created, you should **`clone`** it to your local machine to work. **DO NOT FORK YOUR ASSIGNMENT REPO**.